 Photo: Edward Cisneros via Unsplash

 There is no shortage of euphemisms that the cultural left uses for abortion.
 This makes sense because in order for such a violent act to be accepted into the mainstream, it has to be shrouded in soft language to make it seem more palatable and less controversial.
 Some of these euphemisms include reproductive rights, bodily autonomy, and of course, a woman’s right to choose.
-While all of these phrases can easily be linguistically and philosophically debunked, today I’d like to focus exclusively on the latter.
+While all of these phrases can be linguistically and philosophically debunked, today I’d like to focus exclusively on the latter.

 If someone says they support “a woman’s right to choose,” they are really saying that a woman should have the choice of whether or not her child lives or dies.
 Whether or not her offspring is deliberately killed.

-Ultimately, only God has the moral authority to call one of His children home.
+Only God ultimately has the moral authority to call one of His children home.
 We seek to prolong living and maintain a high quality of life through medical care, healthy practices, and other measures to mitigate physical risk, but life is not ours to take.
 So to say you believe in “a woman’s right to choose” (to get an abortion) is to place human beings above God.

 As pro-life champion Lila Rose has said, “My rights as a woman and human being do not include the right to kill my child.
 Period.”

-No, women do not have “the right to choose” abortion.
+No, women do not have the "right" to choose abortion.

 Pro-Life Utah defends unborn children and promotes a culture of life through educational posts, legislative action, community outreach, and aid to women who are pregnant and don’t know what to do.
 To seek help for you or a loved one, please check out our sister website.
 Or, if you are in a position to help us in the cause, please consider becoming a donor.
 Thank you.